missionpinball/mpf-docs/docs/gmc/installation.md

     During this step, at various points some pieces will be setup before others and Godot will present errors about files not found or scripts unable to be parsed.
 It is safe to ignore these errors for now: we will restart Godot after this step and everything will be in order.

 In the Godot Editor, open the *Project > Project Settings* menu and select the *Plugins* tab.
 You should see an option there for **Godot MC**, check the checkbox to enable the plugin.
 If the plugin is not visible in the plugin list, you should check to see if you placed the *addons* folder in the wrong location.

 ![image](images/project_settings_plugins.png)

-Now go to the *Autoload* tab and click the folder icon to select an Autoload script.
+Now go to the *Globals* tab, *Autoload* subtab, and add a new autoload by pressing the folder icon (*NOT* the "+ Add" button yet).
 Navigate to the *addons/mpf-gmc* folder and choose the file *mpf_gmc.gd*.
-Under *Node Name* set the name to "MPF" (all caps) and press *Add*.
+Under *Node Name* set the name to "MPF" (all caps) and press *+ Add*.
 You should see a new line appear with a checkbox enabled.

+(Note: for Godot versions before 4.3, instead of "Globals" the project settings tab for "Globals" may be instead called "Autoload".)

 ![image](images/project_settings_autoload.png)